Communication Planning as a Process

 Baselines/Benchmarks

-• On what are you basing your success or progress?
+• What are you using to base your success or progress?

 • What is your starting point or reasonable comparison?